Leonardo-AD/7-Days-Of-Code-Alura/README.md

 In this case I didn't make the interface, just the JS code.

 You can see what we need to do (ReadMeDay01 to ReadMeDay07) and the resolution of each problem (scriptDay01 to scriptDay07).

+Do you want to run the code?
+Just copy the code and paste it into the console.